k-zrsn/flight-connect/docs/README.md

 [Developer Manual](#developer-manual)**.

 ## Description
 FlightConnect is a web-based flight operations dashboard designed to assist airline staff in managing flight schedules, delays, and passenger status efficiently.
-The application aggregates flight data from an external aviation API, caches it in a backend database, and presents the information through an interactive, user-friendly interface.
+The application aggregates flight data from an external aviation API, caches it in a backend database, and presents the information through an interactive, easy to read interface.

-The system enables staff to quickly identify delayed flights, view associated passengers, determine check-in status, and perform operational actions such as ticket reissuance.
-When available, real-time aircraft position data is displayed on an interactive map to support situational awareness.
+The system enables staff to quickly identify delayed flights, manage passengers, determine check-in status, and perform operational actions such as ticket reissuance.
+When available, real-time aircraft position data is displayed on an interactive map.

 ## Target Browsers and Platforms